Extra Dimensions and Fuzzy Branes in String-inspired Nonlocal Field Theory: String-Inspired Nonlocal Braneworlds

-Therefore, for an interaction term between 4D degrees of freedom localized on the same fuzzy brane, the effect of nonlocality along the EDS is just to rescale the coupling constant of the corresponding operator with respect to the same interaction in a local model with a $\delta$-like brane.
+by using Eq.~\eqref{heat_kernel}, and with a natural coupling $\lambda_b \sim \eta^2 \Lambda_{UV}$.
+Therefore, for an interaction term between 4D degrees of freedom localized on the same fuzzy brane, the effect of WNL along the EDS is just to rescale\footnote{However, WNL cannot be used to generate a suppressed coupling with respect to its natural value for interacting fields localized on the same fuzzy brane, since the rescaling factor in Eq.~\eqref{rescale_same_brane} is not very small.} the coupling constant of the corresponding brane operator with respect to the same interaction in a local model with a $\delta$-like brane.
 Indeed, if one takes the local limit $\eta \rightarrow 0$ in Eq.~\eqref{L_bb_2} with the formal replacement in Eq.~\eqref{delta_power}, one obtains